 At Rutgers, Price taught undergraduate and graduate courses that spanned U.S. history, including the Development of the United States, Afro-American History, Civil War and Reconstruction, Intellectual History of Afro-America, Topics in the History of Newark, United States Urban History, History of the Civil Rights Movement, Memory and History, Senior Seminar in History, The Black Experience in Western Civilization, Paul Robeson and 20th Century Black Modernism, and Modern America.
 He served as visiting professor at Fairleigh Dickinson University, Montclair State University, New Jersey City University, and Princeton University.

 Dr. Price is survived by his wife, Mary Sue Sweeney Price, and his brother, James L. Price Jr., and sister, Jarmila L. Price.
 Clement and Mary Sue Sweeney Price, former director of The Newark Museum, often have been described as “the first couple of Newark” because of their many contributions to the city.
 The Prices received the Ryan Award for Commitment to the New Jersey Performing Arts Center in 2006.

 The family of Clement Alexander Price has asked for contributions in his memory to be made to the endowment fund of the Rutgers Institute on Ethnicity, Culture and the Modern Experience.
 Information on donating to the fund can be obtained at www.ncas.rutgers.edu/institute-ethnicity-culture-and-modern-experience/clement-alexander-price-endowment-humanitites.

-Helen S. Paxton
+Compiled by: Helen S. Paxton